 Here in the Northwest corner of the U.S, we’ve been snowed in for DAYS.
 We don’t get snow very often, we have lots of hills, few snowplows, and nobody knows how to drive in snow and ice…so everything comes to a halt when even a couple of inches of snow fall.
 Right now, my driveway is 8 inches deep in sloppy, icy gloop.
 Nope.

 I’ve been using the time and staving off cabin fever by paging through cookbooks, looking for inspiration.
 Seemed like a great idea until I realized I don’t have any of the ingredients on hand.
 With the fresh food in my fridge dwindling, I started rooting around in the deep freezer to see what I could find.
 A package of frozen soybeans –and I’m not going to lie, it had been there awhile – caught my eye.
 I’d seen a recipe for ‘green’ hummus made with edamame, and I had some tahini on hand, but what else could I add?
 A survey of the pantry turned up a jar of pesto – more green and sunny flavors to add!
-Now I was on to something — finally, to amp up the flavors, a bit of bright green Sencha powder.
+Now I was on to something — finally, to amp up the flavors, a bit of bright green Sencha powder or matcha tea.

 Here’s my Cabin-Fever Green-Green-Green Hummus – hope you like it!